kotbeg/APItestCode/README.md

 - axios (request library)
 - mocha-reporter (a slightly better reporting library)

-For running the code need to:
+Steps to run the code:
 1. Pull the code from github from <https://github.com/kotbeg/APItestCode.git>
 2. Step into the project
 3. Install mocha <brew install mocha>